reritom/region-app-example/README.md

 - This is mentioned elsewhere, but from the list of steps, I am assuming that the OSM API should be included at runtime instead of supplementing the database.
 This means the first request is always a bit slow, and then all the subsequent ones are fine because of the caching.
 So I would create a local cache of the OSM data prior to the endpoint being called, if I had more time.

 ### Time taken
-Approximately 3 hours of coding time spread across a 7-8 hour period.
+Approximately 3 hours of coding time spread across a 7-8 hour period, with a bunch of Readme updates after during and after finishing.

 ### Bugs
 - Maybe not a bug, but the totalPopulation and totalArea units aren't clear.